FAST Healthcare - Asthma Innovation Challenges

 Development of research proposals

-Speakers from Asthma UK will outline the four asthma innovation challenges and areas of unmet need.
-Delegates will then break into project teams to discuss potential approaches to the challenges posed by the charity representative, with the intention of forming small teams to develop project roadmaps and write proposals for funding.
-The deadline for submissions of proposals will take place after the event itself.
-It is imagined that two such proposals will be funded, at around £30k each.
-The call for proposals will be published in February 2019.
+Speakers from Asthma UK outlined the four asthma innovation challenges and areas of unmet need.
+Delegates then broke into project teams to discuss potential approaches to the challenges posed by the charity representative, with the intention of forming small teams to develop project roadmaps and write proposals for funding.
+The deadline for submissions of proposals took place after the event itself.
+It was imagined that up to two such proposals will be funded, at around £30k each.
+The call for proposals was published in January 2019.

 Objectives of the workshop

-This workshop will be the starting point towards the development of research proposals that address the asthma innovation challenges.
-Following the workshop, there will be a Call for proposals for pilot projects which initiate new research collaborations to address the asthma innovation challenges.
-Proposals to the Call must include at least one person in the research team who has attended this Workshop.
+This workshop was the starting point towards the development of research proposals that address the asthma innovation challenges.
+Following the workshop, there was a Call for proposals for pilot projects which initiate new research collaborations to address the asthma innovation challenges.
+Proposals to the Call had to include at least one person in the research team who attended this Workshop.

-The workshop will be divided into two sessions, covering two asthma innovation challenges in each session.
-Both sessions will start with the presentation of two challenges (including the background to the challenges) by an Asthma UK representative and will be followed by structured road mapping and proposal development session, into which all participants will be expected to contribute.
+The workshop was divided into two sessions, covering two asthma innovation challenges in each session.
+Both sessions started with the presentation of two challenges (including the background to the challenges) by an Asthma UK representative and were followed by structured road mapping and proposal development session, into which all participants contributed.

 - Danger in the home: Some aspects of the home are known to trigger asthma including dust, dust mites, damp and mould.
 For children, poor quality housing is a key driver of the development of asthma, along with socioeconomic status.
 How can we protect children from these environmental dangers in the home?